rzelazko/lime-tracker/README.md

 - Change `emailVerificationDate` to indicate it is sending date (not verification) & edit emulator users
 - Use Firestore instead of dummy data - dashboard
 - Use Firestore instead of dummy data - charts
-- Use Firestore instead of dummy data - reports
+- Use Firestore instead of dummy data - reports (remove paginator from module)